 - ICOs are well-known, with many projects failing to reach expected levels or with too many projects being alike, driving the value of initial coins to zero.

-It’s impossible to list every ICO in this article, and it’s also impossible to assess every described ICO.
+Resources That Can Help YouIt’s impossible to list every ICO in this article, and it’s also impossible to assess every described ICO.
 You need to make your own mind to make investment decisions.
 If you want to find many information about past, current and future ICO, the following resources can help you: back to menu ↑

 SummaryOne can say ICO is tied to high risk and high reward, similar to the bitcoin hyips.
 A Bitcoin high yield investment will always make some returns.
 However, in some cases it will not always make full returns.
 A crypto ICO on another hand can skyrocket and more than double your investment in a matter of minutes, but it can also happen that you don’t even get a single Satoshi out of it.
 Remember to research the technology and team behind the project and not to invest more than what you can afford to lose.
+Good luck!

 Join Our Telegram Channel or Follow @CaptainAltcoin